prockley/prockley.github.io/_posts/2015-01-02-New-Year-Wiki-Search.md

 ##### Technical details...

-The Wikimedia log file for the hour after New Years (GMT) was downloaded [here](https://dumps.wikimedia.org/other/pagecounts-raw/2015/2015-01/) (_"Page view statistics for Wikimedia projects"_).
+The Wikimedia log file for the hour after New Year (GMT) was downloaded [here](https://dumps.wikimedia.org/other/pagecounts-raw/2015/2015-01/) (_"Page view statistics for Wikimedia projects"_).

 It was then loaded into a Linux virtual machine where the terminal and 'grep' command were used to search through the log file's 5.9M records.